copper-dc/copper/README.md

 ## Getting Started

-To add Aiko to your Discord server, simply click [here](#) and follow the instructions.
+To add Copper to your Discord server, click [here](#) and follow the instructions.

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to Aiko, please read the [contribution guidelines](CONTRIBUTING.md) before getting started.
+If you'd like to contribute to Copper, please read the [contribution guidelines](CONTRIBUTING.md) before getting started.

 ## License

-Aiko is licensed under the [GNU General Public License v3.0](LICENSE).
-See the [LICENSE](LICENSE) file for more details.
+Copper is licensed under the [GNU General Public License v3.0](LICENSE).
+Please take a look at the [LICENSE](LICENSE) file for more details.

 ## Support

-If you need assistance or have any questions about Aiko, join our [Discord server](https://discord.gg/YgEWR9mKU9) and ask in the support channel.
+If you need assistance or have any questions about Copper, join our [Discord server](https://discord.gg/YgEWR9mKU9) and ask in the support channel.

 ## Acknowledgements

-Aiko is built with love by the community.
-We would like to thank all of our contributors for their hard work and dedication.
+Copper is built with love by the community.
+We want to thank all of our contributors for their hard work and dedication.

 ---

-**Note**: Aiko is an open-source project and is not affiliated with or endorsed by Discord Inc.
+**Note**: Copper is an open-source project and is not affiliated with or endorsed by Discord Inc.